bloominstituteoftechnology/build-sprint-bucket-list-reusable-BE/README.md

 GET /users
 returns: array
-function: shows list of all users in database
+function: shows list of all users in database *must be logged in to view

+GET /users/:id
+returns: object
+function: returns specified user by id *must be logged in to view

+PUT /users/:id
+returns: object
+function: updates specified user information **NOTE: password cannot be changed! *must be logged in to change

+DELETE /users/:id
+returns: object
+function: removes user from database **NOTE: this is irreversible! *must be logged in to remove